The best hippie hot springs in the West! An oasis in the desert.

 If you are traveling with a dog, please note that we allow leashed dogs in the campground area only.
 We only allow dogs in certain overnight units (Ripple Bus and Gypsy Wagon).

 Please make sure your unit allows dogs before booking.
-When staying overnight in our lodging, you will be charged a non-refundable fee, per dog per night, in addition to a refundable deposit.
+When staying overnight in our lodging, you will be charged a non-refundable fee, per dog per night.
+For those that are coming for soaking only, you will be responsible for keeping your dog safe and comfortable in your vehicle.

 Dog owners who fail to be responsible for their dog, or who do not inform the front desk that they are traveling with dogs, will be asked to leave and will forfeit any rights to a refund of any kind.
 We are sorry; we do not allow cats.